-My current postdoctoral research focuses on microbial interactions along plant invasion gradients and in naturally- and anthropogenically-disturbed areas.
+My current research focuses on microbial interactions along plant invasion gradients and in naturally- and anthropogenically-disturbed areas.
 Using data from novel plant diversity assays and high-throughput DNA sequencing, I track active ecologically active microbial communities and determine who interacts with who in polar desert frost boils, grasslands, and hydrocarbon contaminated sites.
 Results of this, and other research suggest understanding belowground processes and interactions are paramount to elucidating mechanistic processes underlying aboveground vegetation patterns.

 Key collaborators: Drs.
 Steven Siciliano and Eric Lamb, University of Saskatchewan.